hawkgs/angular/adev/src/app/features/home/animation/README.md

 It's worth mentioning that the speed of animation progression in the context of the scroll handler plugin is determined by both the animation duration and the provided timestep (check `AnimationConfig` for detailed info).
 The timings in the definition merely act as a way to describe relative timing among the different animation rules not absolute time of execution.

 By default, the plugin will add a spacer to the host element that will be tall enough to match the whole animation duration.
 This means it's implied that the animation layers use `position: fixed`.
-You can disable the spacer and use an alternative layout, if you desire.
+You can disable the spacer and use an alternative layout if you desire.

 > [!TIP]
-> Apply transitions to to the animated properties when using the scroll handler.
+> Apply transitions to the animated properties when using the scroll handler.
 This might be needed since scrolling via mouse scroll wheel results in non-continuous `scrollY` which results in jagged animation.

 ## Limitations